Traditional crafts and dancing lions in a town steeped in samurai history

 It is a 50-minute train ride from Akita Station to Kakunodate Station on the Akita Shinkansen.
 If you're traveling by local train, catch the JR Ou Line to Omagari Station and make the switch to the Tazawako Line which will take you to Kakunodate.

-Visit the Uchimachi samurai quarter for a taste of life in the 17th century located just a 15 to 20-minute walk from Kakunodate Station.
+Visit the samurai district for a taste of life in the 17th century located just a 15 to 20-minute walk from Kakunodate Station.
 Stroll down the wide avenues, and see the traditional fences and elaborate gates of thatched residences, owned by descendants of the samurai.

-A number of homes and gardens, such as those of the Ishiguro, Aoyagi, and Nishinomiya families, are open to tourists.
+A number of homes and gardens, such as those of the Ishiguro and Aoyagi families, are open to tourists.
 Check out the old maps, books, pottery, tools, and swords on display at the Ichiguro Samurai House, which dates from the 19th century.

 There are also small museums, merchant storehouses, craft shops and cafes throughout the historic streets.
 Check out the Omura Art Museum, which has a beautiful collection of glassware.
 For those interested in traditional craftsmanship, Nishinomiya House showcases tansu chests, sake flasks, and lacquerware.
 Also in the area is the Shinchosha Memorial Literature Museum.

 The banks of the Hinokinai River are planted with more than 400 cherry trees stretching as far as the eye can see.
-In spring it creates a beautiful tunnel of fluffy pink blossoms.
-These weeping cherry trees were brought from Kyoto and have helped contribute to the Kakundate's cherry-bark crafted items, which are popular souvenirs.
+In spring they create a beautiful tunnel of fluffy pink blossoms.

 Throughout the year, the riverbank is a popular walking area, as people take in the lush leaves of summer, the vibrant and colorful foliage of autumn and snowy sights of winter.